-To achieve what they want they bullies those around him.
+They bully those around them in order to achieve what they want.
 Their victims are obliged to cooperate, but, one day, will get their own back when the situation changes.
 In the long term, threats and force are too costly.
 Force ruins relationships.
 If the target doesn’t acquiesce, it gets worse, and the costs are even higher.
-The only thing the employees then want, is to walk out!
+The result is employees wanting to walk out!
 Or stick a knife in the boss’s back!

 This type of negotiation needs to be avoided at all costs!
 Now let’s look at a person who negotiates better, in a more adept manner.

 The dictionary salesman is on the phone.
 His main weapon: the speech that he has planned well in advance.

 He points out the logical advantages of his product.
 A dictionary: is there a better way to learn?
 Doesn’t everyone have a dictionary at home?
 What the salesperson does is attempt to tap into your sense of logic, to convince you that you will benefit if you buy this well-known dictionary.

 But what if you prefer Google?
 If you are in a bad mood and you don’t want to talk to them?
 If you do end up with this dictionary, it’s no big deal.
 It costs you a few euros.
 Worst case scenario, you can give it to your mother-in-law.